-Doctors don't do this test often, because it's dangerous for people with severe food allergies.
+Doctors don't do this test often because it's dangerous for people with severe food allergies.

 If a blood test doesn't find out what's triggering your symptoms, a controlled food challenge can help sort out the cause.

-Your doctor will give you food samples and watch for a reaction.
+The doctor will give you food samples and watch for a reaction.
 Or you may take capsules -- some with an allergen in it, some without.
 That way the doctor can be sure it’s the food causing the reaction.